malone46/JazzpunkVita/README.md

 # Jazzpunk for Legacy Consoles
-Jazzpunk for the Playstation Vita, possibly Playstation 3 and Xbox 360.
-And more... ?
+Jazzpunk for the Playstation Vita, with future extensions for the Playstation 3, Xbox 360 and Wii U.

 ![2024-09-15-093239](https://github.com/user-attachments/assets/84276ca7-8af8-4c40-8c3f-b32b3cf42264)